datacarpentry/image-processing/_episodes/07-thresholding.md

 > {: .solution}
 {: .challenge}

-## Adaptive thresholding
+## Automatic thresholding

 The downside of the simple thresholding technique is that we have to make an educated guess about the threshold `t` by inspecting the histogram.
-There are also *adaptive thresholding* methods that can determine the threshold automatically for us.
+There are also *automatic thresholding* methods that can determine the threshold automatically for us.
 One such method is *[Otsu's method](https://en.wikipedia.org/wiki/Otsu%27s_method)*.
 It is particularly useful for situations where the grayscale histogram of